 Yes and no. Yes, it is safe if you only use tone and vibration training mode.
 And no. It is not safe if you use static stimulation as it can potentially burn your canine’s skin, especially if you administer the highest level of shock to your dog.

-Should I still use a remote dog shock collar?
+3. Should I use a remote dog shock collar?